esp-rs/book/src/installation/index.md

 If you have not yet installed Rust on your system, you can do so easily using [rustup].
 For installation on Windows or [alternative installation methods], refer to the instructions on the [rustup] website.

-If you are [running Windows as your host operating system, you must also install one of the available ABIs]:
+If you are [running Windows as your host operating system, make sure you have installed one of the ABIs listed below]:
-- MSVC: This is the recommended ABI.
-When installing `rustup`, it will check if all the requirements are installed, and, if they are not, it will prompt the user to install them.
+- MSVC: This is the recommended ABI and, `rustup` allows the user to install it during Rust instalaltion.
-- GNU: `rustup` does not check for the requirements, and it is expected that the user installs them properly.
+- GNU: `rustup` does not allow installting it.
+Useful for MinGW/MSYS2 interoperability.
+For more details on Windows ABIs, see ["Windows" chapter of The rustup book].

 [rustup]: https://rustup.rs/
 [alternative installation methods]: https://rust-lang.github.io/rustup/installation/other.html
-[running Windows as your host operating system, you must also install one of the available ABIs]: https://rust-lang.github.io/rustup/installation/windows.html
+[running Windows as your host operating system, make sure you have installed one of the ABIs listed below]: https://rust-lang.github.io/rustup/installation/windows.html
+["Windows" chapter of The rustup book]: https://rust-lang.github.io/rustup/installation/windows.html

 ## Rust with `std` runtime